arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/functional-sequences-of-learning-interactions/schedules-of-reinforcement-and-punishment/index.md

 whether response based or time based -- as shown in the following table.

 ![Figure 2570.
 Five basic schedules of reinforcement and punishment](../../../../../assets/images/TECKSFig2570.png "Figure 2570.
-Five basic schedules of reinforcement and punishment"){.image-inline}
+Five basic schedules of reinforcement and punishment"){: .image-inline}

 *Figure 2570.
 Five basic schedules of reinforcement and punishment*